[November 20 Webinar] Detecting & Correcting Infrastructure Drift

 1. Use meaningful names for your namespaces

-Create your namespaces for specific use cases: environment separation, multi-tenant RBAC, testing, and others.
+Create namespaces for specific use cases, such as environment separation, multi-tenant RBAC, testing, and others.
 By looking at a namespace name, you should be able to identify its purpose easily.

 2. Implement resource quotas and limits

-On the namespace level, you should ensure that resources have limits for CPU and memory, in order to avoid overloading the cluster.
-Also, using persistent volume claims for your storage helps in maintaining cluster performance.
+On the namespace level, you should ensure that resources have limits for CPU and memory to avoid overloading the cluster.
+Also, using persistent volume claims for your storage helps maintain cluster performance.

 3. Implementing role-based access control